-Sleep in a king size bed in a luxury tent and enjoy a hot shower at our camp set on a secluded 100 acres
+- Sleep in a king size bed in a luxury tent and enjoy a hot shower at our camp set on a secluded 100 acres

 - Sit back and enjoy a glass of wine as your guides prepare dinner sourced from either on Bruny Island or in the waters surrounding it

 Day two might begin with a gentle thumping past your tent.
 While the inquisitive wallaby isn’t your wake up call, his visit, or the promise of warm croissants might lure you from your crisp sheets of king-size luxury to reunite with us at the rustic wooden dining table once more.

-Today’s walk is East Cloudy Head for views of Bruny Island’s rugged South Coast and the Southern Ocean.
+Today’s walk is East Cloudy Head for views of Tasmania’s far south and the wild Southern Ocean.
 The five-hour journey begins by walking the length of Cloudy Bay Beach.
-Windswept and beautiful, the walk then leads us into coastal heath and up toward spectacular views of the Friars Rocks.
+Windswept and beautiful, the walk then leads us into coastal heath and up toward spectacular views of Bruny Island’s rugged south coast.

 As with the previous day, the afternoon is time for more gourmet spoiling.
 Next we drop in on Ross and Emma O’Meara’s farm to collect the free range pork that they have had slow cooking in their smoker for us overnight.
 Back at camp enjoy time to sit on the deck, walk among the ferns, partake in another lavish shower or simply read a book while your guides prepare the evening meal.

 - Guided walk to East Cloudy Head for views of Bruny Island’s rugged South Coast and the Southern Ocean (12km return, 5-6hrs, dont worry you wont need to carry a pack)

 - Drop by our neighbour Ross O’Meara’s farm (of Gourmet Farmer fame) and collect some ingredients for the evening’s meal (Bruny Island Food)

 - Have some time to yourself and try to spot some of Bruny Island’s 150 species of birds (including all 12 Tasmanian endemics)

-- Gather round the fire with a glass of pinot from Australia’s Southernmost vineyard
+- Gather round the fire with a glass of pinot from Tasmania’s Southernmost vineyard